Will I Get Sea Sick on a Cruise?- Updated 2025

 Seasickness - Is it Inevitable On A Cruise?

+Will I get seasick on a cruise?
 For those who have never cruised before, this is often a major concern and one of the most frequent questions I get asked.
 Perhaps their only previous experience of sailing the high seas was on a rocky ferry in poor weather (mine was on a Dover to Calais Hovercraft and I vowed “never again” - thankfully I changed my mind).
-In this article I will try to put your mind at rest as far as I can.
+In this article I will try to put your mind at rest on how to prevent seasickness on cruise.

 Although not impossible to succumb to sea sickness on a cruise, it is highly unlikely that you will feel unwell - in fact most people do not get seasick under normal circumstances, and I speak from experience, as a long sufferer of motion sickness.
 Like many newbies, I was petrified of being unwell on my first ever cruise.
 I went armed with a whole range of preventative pharmaceuticals, but quickly realised that I could hardly feel the ship moving at all - even across the infamous Bay of Biscay.
 Modern ships have state-of-the-art facilities such as stabilisers to minimise movement, and navigational equipment which allows them to steer around stormy weather.